-(3) Dr. Schreiber resigned as the company's Chief Scientific Officer on December 31, 2016 and now serves as the Chairman of the company's Scientific and Clinical Advisory Board.
-Dr. Schreiber and an entity controlled by Dr. Schreiber have been issued an aggregate of 39,132 shares of common stock that are included in the number of shares beneficially owned by Dr. Schreiber.
+(4) Dr. Schreiber resigned as the company's Chief Scientific Officer on December 31, 2016 and now serves as the Chairman of the company's Scientific and Clinical Advisory Board.
+Dr. Schreiber and an entity controlled by Dr. Schreiber have been issued an aggregate of 39,132 shares of Common Stock that are included in the number of shares beneficially owned by Dr. Schreiber.
+Includes 44,443 shares of Common Stock issued in the Pelican acquisition, subject to the terms of an escrow agreement.